Is Direct Primary Care Worth It?

 How Prevention Reduces Emergency Costs

-Employers can save up to 15% on their healthcare costs by implementing a DPC model, meaning people receive preventive care before problems become expensive.
+Employers can save up to 15% on their healthcare costs by implementing a DPC model, meaning people receive preventive care before problems become expensive, illustrating why direct primary care can be the most affordable option.
 For uninsured patients, a single urgent care visit approaches $150 to $300, and an emergency room visit averages $1,200 to $2,500 without insurance.

 Chart showing potential employer healthcare savings with direct primary care.